Skip to Main Content

 Searching a Library Database

 Being a savvy online researcher requires skill and practice.
 This guide provides a brief overview of some common search techniques that you can apply to library databases, online catalogs, and even some internet search engines to retrieve better search results.
-Databases have some form of controlled vocabulary so using keywords, subjects, boolean operators and other advanced search skills like truncation and wildcards will help you find more relevant results in less time.

 What is a Database?

-Library databases are different than the resources you find with Internet Search Engines like Google, Bing, Ask, or Duck Duck Go.
+A database is a searchable collection of articles from journals and magazines, electronic books, newspapers, images, and reference sources.
+Some databases contain very general information, others many different subjects, while still others a single subject.
+Library databases are different than the resources you find with search engines like Google, Bing, or Duck Duck Go.
 Both can be useful in your research depending on the type of information you are looking for and how you would like to use it.

 Library Databases Search Engines